iranzo/iranzo.github.io/content/blog/2022-04-23-unsupported-upgrade-for-rhel-based-distributions-without-reinstallation/index.en.md

 RHEL 4.8 used `up2date` as method for connecting to `RHN`, however, as it is out of the support cycle I wouldn't expect to get RHN working for it.

-At that time, CentOS had the chance to create repositories and copy over the `yum` command so that it could be used on it, but't let's try to use what we've in the system... first of all, we need to load the `RHEL` ISO image into our system.
+At that time, CentOS had the chance to create repositories and copy over the `yum` command so that it could be used on it, but let's try to use what we've in the system... first of all, we need to load the `RHEL` ISO image into our system.